aoe4world/data/README.md

 1. `.\Extract-AOE4Patch.ps1 -GamePath 'C:\Program Files (x86)\Steam\steamapps\common\Age of Empires IV\'`
 2. Done

+NOTE: It's preferable to use `-GamePath`, it'll determine the game version and by default create a versioned directory under `./source`.
+If you used this repository before, you may have to clean up `./source` as it'll only create a junction of `source/latest` doesn't exist or is already a junction.

 All Parameters:
 - `-ArchivesPath`: Use instead of `-GamePath`.
 Specify the directory containing the Attrib.sga, UIArt.sga and LocaleEnglish.sga files.
-- `-OutputPath`: Simply where to put the output, defaults to `./source`.
+- `-OutputPath`: Simply where to put the output, defaults to `./source/{version}`.
+(And creates symlink/junction from `./source/latest` to it)
 - `-DataStore` + `-Patch`: Can be used to keep an archive of all game patches & exports.
 It uses a `patches/12.2.1234` subdir structure, in my case on a zfs storage for dedup reasons.
 But that requires local changes in config.ts too.
 - `-ExtractXml`: Switch to also convert attrib to xml format in another directory.
 - `-ExtractExtraImages`: Extracts all icons instead of only races, also extracts civ flags & map images.